 Contract revenue.
-We enter into nonexclusive development and license agreements with semiconductor licensees that generally require us to deliver technology and/or provide engineering services.
+We enter into nonexclusive agreements with customers that generally require us to deliver technology and/or provide engineering services.
 In return, we receive one or more of the following forms of consideration: (i) patent and license fees; (ii) engineering service fees; and (iii) royalty payments.